Farizon Fengrui: Farizon Fengrui V5E

 The E200S was updated and renamed as the V5E in November 2022 for the 2023 model year, with identical dimensions and bodystyles as the previous E200S.
 The battery is the same CATL supplied 66.8kWh battery and the electric motors produces up to 255N·m of torque.

-Farizon Fengrui F3E
+Farizon Fengrui F3 and F3E

-The Farizon Fengrui F3E is a heavy duty light truck based on tenth generation Suzuki Carry platform that was shared across multiple Chinese automobile manufacturers as their micro truck and heavy duty truck offerings.
+The Ouling Fengrui F3 and the electric Farizon Fengrui F3E variant is a light truck based on tenth generation Suzuki Carry platform that was shared across multiple Chinese automobile manufacturers as their micro truck and heavy duty truck offerings.
 The Fengrui F3E was launched in August 2022, and is powered by a 55.7 kW battery by CATL with the electric motor producing a maximum output of 80 kW.